neutralinojs/neutralinojs.github.io/docs/api/window.md

 In other words, `x=0,y=0` point refers to the top-left corner of the device's main screen.

 ### Parameters
-- `x` Number: A integer value for the horizontal position.
+- `x` Number: An integer value for the horizontal position.
-- `y` Number: A integer value for the vertical position.
+- `y` Number: An integer value for the vertical position.

 ```js
 await Neutralino.window.move(200, 400);